-To: Planning Public Email address; Director Talbot; Candice Benner Subject: Opposition Against Suggested Storage Rental in Falkland BC a resident of Falkland.
-Westwynd Drive and Westridge Drive. writing in opposition of the storage rental units being built on the dump road. highly against this as it will greatly lower the value of house and surrounding neighbours. also believe it will bring unwanted traffic and people coming into children friendly neighbourhood, causing parents to worry.
+From: То: Planning Public Email address; Director Talbot; Candice Benner Subject: Opposition Against Suggested Storage Rental in Falkland BC Date: Tuesday, April 23, 2019 7:55:14 PM a resident of Falkland.
+Westwynd Drive and Westridge Drive. writing in opposition of the storage rental units being built on the dump road.
+If highly against this as it will greatly lower the value of the house and the surrounding neighbours. also believe it will bring unwanted traffic and people coming into the children friendly neighbourhood, causing parents to worry.
 It will also be an eye sore in our beautiful small town.